megabitsenmzq/Information-Pages-Of-My-Apps/LiveUseful.md

 You can also Read Microsoft App Center Terms of Service for more info.

+We may change this term in the future without notice.

 Download LiveUseful means you agree to send your data to Microsoft and the developer.